pulumi/pulumi/docs/mupack.md

 may also contain a class initializer that runs code to initialize static variables.
 It is denoted by the special name `.init`.
 Any of the class's static variables with complex initialization must be written to from this initializer.

-Class properties are special in one important way: each property is, by default, a so-called *primary property*.
+As noted earlier, class properties that are pure data should be marked as `primary`, to make initialization easier.
 Although classes can have constructors, they are not required to, and primary properties are set by the calling object initializer *before* invoking that constructor.
-In fact, unless the type of a property is nullable, or marked `computed: true`, a value will be *required* at initialization time.
-This reinforces Mu's data-oriented viewpoint.
+In fact, a primary property's value *must* be provided at initialization time (unless it is marked nullable).
+This feature helps to reinforce Mu's data-oriented viewpoint.

 In pseudo-code, it is as though constructing a `Person` object is done as thus: